supercollider/supercollider/README_WINDOWS.md

 always loose the local customizations and additions stored in the userAppSupportDirectory.
 The new Quarks system provides means to make porting of extension/Quark groups easier.

-### PortAudio

-You can study the files `external_libraries\portaudio\portaudio_submodule\CMakeLists.txt` and `external_libraries\portaudio\CMakeLists.txt` to learn about the options that the build provides.
-With default settings, all APIs that *work out of the box* are enabled and only the library for static linking is built.
-In the VS-build all APIs are enabled.
-For MinGW, WASAPI is omitted and some features of DSound's full duplex mode are unavailable.
-If you would like to tweak the PortAudio build you can single it out from the SC build with:

-    cmake --build . --target portaudio

-*Note:* MSYS2 provides a portaudio package, but it only comes with MME and DSound support out of the box.
-If you want ASIO or WDM-KS, you need to build PortAudio within MSYS2.
-Users have experienced issues using the WASAPI backend to build in MinGW-based environments.
-Use Visual Studio if you need WASAPI.

 ### Ccache